 Automating Word by Using Extended Objects

-Host items and host controls are available in both application-level add-ins and document-level customizations, although the context in which these can be used is different for each type of solution.
+Starting in SP1, host items and host controls are available in application-level add-ins and document-level customizations.
+Without SP1 installed, they are available only in document-level customizations.
 For more information, see Host Items and Host Controls Overview.

 Word projects give you access to the Document host item.

 The Document host item acts as a container for other controls, including host controls and Windows Forms controls, and it maintains information about the controls on its surface.

 There are several host controls for Word that help you create, organize, and automate documents.
 Most of their functionality involves importing, presenting, and protecting data.
 These host controls provide events and data-binding capabilities that their counterparts in the native Word object model do not have.
 For information about host controls and step-by-step procedures for how to use them, see Word Host Controls.